jeremybarbet/react-native-modalize/README.md

 **What's the React modal's warning?**

 In a future version of `react-native`, the `Modal` component will be moved out from the core.
-Besides `react-native-gesture-handler` for `Android` doesn't work well with it.
-I'd recommand migrating to something like react-navigation or react-native-navigation's modal to wrap this component.
+Besides, `react-native-gesture-handler` for `Android` doesn't work well with it.
+I'd recommend migrating to something like react-navigation or react-native-navigation's modal to wrap this component.

 ## Development